PSAS/PGAD Is not just in your head.

 It is not quite clear what causes Persistent Sexual Arousal Syndrome, although studies have shown that it may be related to neurological, vascular, physical, pharmacological or psychological conditions.
 The physiology of the condition is similar to that of Restless Leg Syndrome.

 PSAS/PGAD is just beginning to be studied and the treatments are therefore still being explored and developed.
-However, in our work with women we focus on three areas:
+However, in our work with women we focus on four areas:

 - Medications: Managing the medications a woman is on and exploring the potential links between onset of the condition and use of a particular medication.
-Additionally, we will sometime prescribe Chantix, Cymbalta, Xanax or other medications to help alleviate symptoms.
+Additionally, we will sometimes prescribe medications to help alleviate symptoms.